 We close with a brief discussion on the stronger than annealed version for Theorem~\ref{teo:conv1}.
-Roughly, the reason why Theorem~\ref{teo:conv1} is an annealed result is that the convergence of scaled $\hat c$ to $\ups$ is a weak one when $\{\tilde x_i\}$ is fixed.
-But of course, when we consider the distribution of, say, scaled $\hat c$ given $\tau$, we integrate with respect to $\{\tilde x_i\}$, and the averaging that this involves could lead to a stronger result.
-A condition is required, however (annealed convergence is all we have in, say, the asymmetric simple one dimensional case).
+Roughly, the annealed aspect of Theorem~\ref{teo:conv1} follows from our approach of considering a version of the $\tau$ variables placed over the range of the underlying discrete random walk, thus fixing it, in such a way that they in a certain sense converge almost surely (to the increments of a stable subordinator, $\Upsilon$) --- see details in the proof of Theorem~\ref{teo:conv1} on Section~\ref{sec:conv}.
+This turns out to be convenient for the analysis leading to Theorem~\ref{teo:conv1}, but when going back to the original $\tau$'s, we only have an annealed result.
+But of course, when we consider the distribution of the process given $\tau$, we integrate with respect to the underlying discrete random walk, and the averaging involved in this could lead to a stronger result.
+A condition is required, however --- annealed convergence is all we have in, say, the asymmetric simple one dimensional case.
 One is introduced in Section~\ref{sec:str}, saying roughly that independent realizations of the trajectory of $X$ intersect little.
 With that additional condition, we state and prove stronger convergence results.